-Seattle urban forestry professionals are concerned with a disease on maple trees caused by Crpyostroma corticale.
-The fungus was identified as the cause of death for several sycamore maples (Acer pseudoplatanus) near Ravenna Boulevard in 2017 and has been recovered from many areas around Seattle since.
+Seattle urban forestry professionals are concerned with a disease on maple trees caused by Cryptostroma corticale.
+The fungus was recovered from several sycamore maples (Acer pseudoplatanus) near Ravenna Boulevard in 2017 and has been confirmed on other trees from many areas around Seattle since.
 The disease is referred to as ‘sooty bark disease’ because it is characterized by mats of black fungal spores after the bark is shed.
 Other symptoms of infection can include leaf wilting and branch dieback.

 - Sycamore maple (Acer pseudoplatanus )

 - Bigleaf Maple (Acer macrophyllum)